Le Mamea Ropati

-Tuiletufuga Le Mamea Ropati Mualia is a Samoan politician, and member of the Council of Deputies.
-Over his career he has served as a Cabinet Minister, Leader of the Opposition and represented the constituency for Lefaga & Falese'ela for over thirty years.
+Tuiletufuga Le Mamea Ropati Mualia is a former Samoan politician.
+He has served as a Cabinet Minister, Leader of the Opposition and member of the Council of Deputies.
+He represented the constituency for Lefaga & Falese'ela for over thirty years.
 He was a founding member of the Human Rights Protection Party.

 Le Mamea was educated at Samoa College and later studied pharmacy at the University of Otago, graduating in 1970 to become Samoa's first pharmacy graduate.
 He worked as chief pharmacist at Cherry Farm Psychiatric Hospital in Hawksbury, New Zealand.
 He returned to Samoa in 1971 and became chief pharmacist at Tupua Tamasese Meaole Hospital in Apia.

 Political career

 He was first elected to the Legislative Assembly of Samoa in the 1979 election.
 He was one of the founding members of the Human Rights Protection Party, and following the 1982 election was appointed to cabinet in the first HRPP government as Minister of Lands Survey, Post Office and Broadcasting.
 He subsequently served as Minister of Education, Youth, Sports & Cultural Affairs and Labour in the government of Tofilau Eti Alesana.
 As Minister of Education he established the National University of Samoa with an initial budget of $5.
 After the 1985 election he was not reappointed to Cabinet, and in December 1985 he joined ten other HRPP members in crossing the floor to support Vaʻai Kolone as Prime Minister.
 He was re-elected in the 1988 election, but subsequently convicted of nine counts of personation and lost his seat.

 He was re-elected in the 1991 election, and following the 2001 election became leader of the Samoan National Development Party and Leader of the Opposition.
 He subsequently became leader of the Samoan Democratic United Party following its formation in 2003.
 He was reappointed as leader following the 2006 election, but in August 2006 was replaced by Asiata Sale'imoa Va'ai.
 In September 2006 he left the party to become an independent, resulting in the party no longer being recognised in parliament.
 He subsequently declined to join the Tautua Samoa Party.

 Following a request from his village, he contested the 2011 election as a candidate for the Human Rights Protection Party.
 Following his re-election, he was appointed to Cabinet as Minister of Agriculture and Fisheries.

 In June 2015, Le Mamea announced that he would retire at the end of the parliamentary term.
 In February 2016 he was elected to the Council of Deputies alongside Tuiloma Pule Lameko as Deputy Head of State.
 Following Lameko's death in 2018 he was left as the only member of the council.